dennizzzz/castnow/README.md

 videos on the web and torrents.
 If no media is passed as a parameter, castnow will re-attach to a running playback session.

-This version of castnow almost fixes the glaring omission of the Chromecast not using the metadata and cover art present in music files to display.
+This version of castnow:

+- Almost fixes the glaring omission of the Chromecast not using the metadata and cover art present in music files to display.
 The almost part being to only use a tiny version of the cover art to fit in the arbitrary maximum message size of 64k.

+- Supports playlist parsing.
+Common basic formats (CUE/M3U/PLS) are supported and as a bonus HTML files are parsed for content as well.
+CUE format INDEX is also supported for single CD files, but only for selecting tracks.

 Tested: